Serbia, order of White Eagle, Order of Milosh the Great, Order of Takovo, Order of St Sava, Order of Karageorge, Order of Natalie, Serbian medals.

 *SOLD*

 Order of White Eagle, cased Knight with Swords 2nd type.
 Awesome set, all original by: 'Arthus Bertrand & Cie, Paris'.
 Judging by Bertrand's logo it would be post-1917 (until 1921).
 Military Division was approved in 1915.
 All awards with swords are tied to WW1.
 Great condition to all, case lightly worn (torn silk hinge covering).
 Note presence of crossed swords on case denoting military division.
 Enamels nearly perfect.
 Original ribbon in great condition.
 It would be hard to find a better set of this type/maker/period.
-Truly a magnificent Order.
+Truly a magnificent order.
 Swords 33.5 mm long.
 Badge 31.5mm x 70mm (to tip of the crown).
 Item # Ser-26 *SOLD*

 *SOLD*